Nissan to produce Sentra at Canton; add jobs

 The move comes amid efforts already under way by the United Auto Workers union to organize the existing 3,900 workers at the Nissan plant.

-The UAW, along with some Mississippi politicians and the head of the National Association for the Advancement of Coloured People (NAACP), early this month announced an effort to organize the Canton Nissan workers.
+The UAW, along with some Mississippi politicians and the head of the National Association for the Advancement of Colored People (NAACP), early this month announced an effort to organize the Canton Nissan workers.

 THE SENTRA DRIVE